Advanced Materials 2019

 Track 9: ConstructionMaterials

-In ideal environments, most common construction materials are very durable and can last indefinitely.
-However, design or construction deficiencies or lack of proper maintenance can result in less-than-ideal conditions under which construction materials will degrade.
-Degradation can take many forms, including chemical reactions, consumption by living organisms, and erosion or mechanical wear.
-Traditional building materials – steel, concrete, and wood – usually deteriorate and fail via well-known mechanisms.
-Even innovative materials that appear on construction sites can degrade, either by these well-understood mechanisms or through exotic, sometimes surprising, reactions and processes.
+In ideal environments,commonest construction materials are terribly sturdy and might last indefinitely.
+However, style or construction deficiencies or lack of correct maintenance may end up in less-than-ideal conditions below that construction materials can degrade.
+Degradation will take several forms, including chemical reactions, consumption by living organisms, and erosion or mechanical wear.

 - Natural and man-made